borisf/borisf.github.io/index.md

 <img src="img/Header.jpg" width="200"/>

 I am a Senior Software Engineer with customer facing experience, working as a Partner Engineer at Google.
-I enjoy the intersection of problems, technology and people.
+I enjoy the intersection of technology, problems and people.

 My career has span from developing Android automatic updates and file synchronization applications to developer tools, [ClassyShark](https://github.com/google/android-classyshark) and [Gradle Recipes](https://github.com/android/gradle-recipes),